-- -Lift Cables: These are pretty much exactly what they sound like.
-The most important thing to consider here is to make sure your lift cable has the adequate strength to hold your door.
+- Lift Cables: These are pretty much exactly what they sound like.
+The most important thing to consider here is to make sure your lift cable has adequate strength to hold your door.

-- -Galvanized Steel: If you live in a humid area, you may want to consider using components made of galvanize steel for increased service life.
+- Galvanized Steel: If you live in a humid area, you may want to consider using components made of galvanized steel for increased service life.

 If your thirst for garage door knowledge has not been thoroughly quenched, call contact your local garage door experts at RCS Garage Doors with any questions you may have.
 We will happily guide you to the best garage door choice to fit your style and budget.